dvrpc/crash-db/README.md

 # Crash Database

-The database is contructed via a number of shell and sql scripts.
+The database is constructed via a number of shell and sql scripts.
 The main entry point is setup_db.sh.

 The Postgres user running this script must have been granted two roles: `pg_read_server_files` and `pg_write_server_files`.
 As a superuser, run `grant pg_read_server_files, pg_write_server_files to <user>`.